tomitan100/org.openhab.binding.bom/README.md

 BOM Image binding can create the final image(s) of each radar/satellite image sequence/series as PNG's and/or animated GIF.
 This makes it easier to display radar loops in the web browser without having to code in Javascript to loop through the image layers.

-By default, BOM Image binding retrieves radar sequence of images from ftp://ftp.bom.gov.au/anon/gen/radar/ and  transparancies from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/.
+By default, BOM Image binding retrieves rainfall radar sequence of images from ftp://ftp.bom.gov.au/anon/gen/radar/ and  transparancies from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/.

+Take note that this binding can handle images other than rain radar images.
+There are example configurations for other images in this document.

 ## BOM Images Configuration

-The first step is to determine the product ID of the images you are after.
+For rainfal radar images, the first step is to determine the product ID of the images you are after.
 You can do this easily by searching "IDR" in BOM's catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml.
 Another way is to note the product ID in the "Rainfall Radars" URL itself.  e.g http://www.bom.gov.au/products/IDR701.loop.shtml.

 Note that each radar range is under different product ID.